Keto Blueberry Smoothie

 Instructions

-- In a high speed blender, add all your ingredients and blend until thick and creamy.
+- In a high speed blender, add the blueberries, milk, and almond butter, and blend until thick and creamy.

 - Pour into two glasses and serve immediately.